 Riding a Bicycle on the Island

 Partly because of long and cold winters, and perhaps for lack of tradition, bicycle riding is not overly popular in PEI for everyday transportation.
 There is also a lack of facilities such as bicycle lanes and parking racks.
-However, more and more people in PEI are taking up cycling as the transportation of choice -- for transportation, keeping fit, recreation, and to help conserve energy and reduce environment pollution.
+However, more and more people in PEI are taking up cycling as the transportation of choice -- for transportation, keeping fit, recreation, and to help conserve energy and reduce environmental pollution.

 Cities like Charlottetown are recognizing this trend, and are starting to include cycling facilities in their infrastructure development plans.